mpanighetti/dnd5e-mote/ch-5-character-options/species/selkie.md

 - _**Creature Type:**_ Fey
 - _**Size:**_ Medium (5-6 feet tall)
-- _**Speed:**_ 30 feet, swim 20 feet (20 feet, swim 40 feet in seal form)
+- _**Speed:**_ 30 feet (halved in seal form), swim 20 feet (doubled in seal form) (**Selkie Skin**)
 - _**Resistances:**_ Cold (**Aquatic Fortitude**)
-- _**Senses:**_ Darkvision 60 feet (gain Blindsight 5 feet in seal form)
+- _**Senses:**_ Darkvision 60 feet, Blindsight 5 feet (seal form) (**Selkie Skin**)
 - _**Life Span:**_ 70-80 years on average

 As a selkie, you have the following special traits.

 _**Aquatic Fortitude.**_ A life spent traversing the icy ocean depths has given you a hardy resilience.
-While you are not wearing armor, your Armor Class equals 12 + your Constitution modifier.
+You gain Resistance to Cold damage, and While you are not wearing armor, your Armor Class equals 12 + your Constitution modifier.

 _**Friend of the Sea.**_ You can communicate simple ideas to any Beast that has a swimming speed using sounds and gestures, and you can understand the creature in kind.

 _**Hold Breath.**_ You can hold your breath for 30 minutes.

-_**Selkie Skin.**_ You can use your action to don your [selkie skin](../../ch-6-mote-treasures/magic-items/selkie-skin.md) and polymorph into your seal form, or doff it to polymorph into your person form, which resembles a human (or the species of a non-selkie parent).
+_**Selkie Skin.**_ You can use your action to don your [selkie skin](../../ch-6-mote-treasures/magic-items/selkie-skin.md) and shape-shift into your seal form, or doff it to shape-shift into your person form, which resembles a human (or the species of a non-selkie parent).
 Your statistics are the same in your seal form except for where noted in your selkie traits, as well as the following changes:

+- Your Walking Speed is halved, and your Swimming Speed is doubled.
+- Your whiskers grant you Blindsight to a distance of 5 feet.
 - You have advantage on Wisdom (Perception) checks that rely on smell.
 - You are unable to speak, and you cannot perform actions that require hands.
 - _**Bite.**_ You have sharp teeth that you can use to make Unarmed Strikes.
 When you hit with it, the strike deals 1d6 + your Strength modifier Piercing damage, instead of the Bludgeoning damage normal for an Unarmed Strike.